oneSIX/oneSIX/README.md

 ### Hi there 👋

+I'm an Android Developer with experience across a wide variety of domains (not always shown publicly on here).

+I *LOVE* Kotlin and some of my favorite projects in the past few years have been working in the IOT space using libraries like [Kable](https://github.com/juullabs/kable) from the people at Juul Labs and the Nordic Semiconductor's [BLE library](https://github.com/NordicSemiconductor/Android-BLE-Library).

+🌱 I’m currently learning more about using Jetpack Compose and how to build applications that are architected to be maintainable.

+📫 How to reach me: Send me a message on [Linkedin](https://www.linkedin.com/in/ksinc/) or hit me up on [Mastadon](https://androiddev.social/@Kents) I'm always looking to colaborate and meet interesting people.

 <!--
 **oneSIX/oneSIX** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.